ansible/ansible-runner/docs/python_interface.rst

 When called, this function will take the inputs, and execute the ansible-doc command to return the either the plugin-docs or playbook snippet for the passed list of plugin names.
 The plugin docs can be fetched either from locally installed plugins or from within an container image based on the parameters passed.
 It will run in the foreground and return a tuple of output and error response when finished.
-While running the command within the container the current local working diretory will be volume mounted within the container.
+While running the command within the container the current local working directory will be volume mounted within the container.

 ``get_plugin_docs_async()`` helper function
 -------------------------------------------